Blog by Roxanne Hawn

-A real-time canine memoir set in the Colorado Rocky Mountains since April 2007, Champion of My Heart featured Lilly Elizabeth, a rescued border collie with crushing anxiety.
+Originally conceived in April 2007 as a real-time canine memoir set in the Colorado Rocky Mountains, Champion of My Heart featured Lilly Elizabeth, a rescued border collie with crushing anxiety.
 Comical and confusing, Lilly would swing between extremes, cowering at the sight of a three-ring binder one minute, squaring off with a rattlesnake the next.

 Yep, life was never boring.
 Lilly once instigated a veterinary emergency after eating 130 paintballs.
 Two words: Technicolor.
 Vomit.

 Efforts to build her confidence through dog sports and training created countless embarrassing moments.
-Then, almost overnight, Lilly morphed from a sweet, shy dog into a snarling, snapping stranger who suffers no canine fools — including loveable labs like those immortalized in books and movies.
+Then, almost overnight, Lilly morphed from a sweet, shy dog into a dramatic stranger who suffered no canine fools — including loveable labs like those immortalized in books and movies.

 From day one, I struggled to help Lilly reach her potential.
 Amid many apparent failures, we found a shared calling.

-Champion of My Heart is a story of bravery and grace, compassion and perseverance.
-It’s about personal victories, even when life takes many unexpected turns.
-Offering insights on human relationships culled from situations only a smart, fearful, and suddenly quite ill dog can muster, Champion of My Heart delivers a real-world PhD from the University of Dogs With Issues.
+Champion of My Heart started as a story of bravery and grace, compassion and perseverance.
+It revealed personal victories, even when life took many unexpected turns.
+Offering insights on human relationships culled from situations only a smart, fearful, and suddenly quite ill dog could muster, Champion of My Heart delivered a real-world PhD from the University of Dogs With Issues.

 After Lilly died, the blog sat fallow for a while.